edsu/diary/README.md

 ---

+## 10/6/2023

+Today was an intriguing blend of experiences.
+The *educator* *outlets* on campus were humming with ceaseless activity, offering lectures on *anthropology* to the bustling body of avid students.
+Visiting the vintage stores filled with *antiques* was undoubtedly a fascinating *accompaniment* to the day; walking amidst the dusty memories of humanity stirred something deeply *spiritualised* within me.

+The once fiery enthusiasm of the *officials* seemed to have *waned* behind the *gravity* of their roles, leaving an eerie silence disrupting the usual clamour.
+Ventured into the depths of the '*Bilad* e *Daemonum*' – the supposed land of spiritual entities – for a class assignment.
+A strange *whummel* in the background kept me on my toes, mildly *annoyed* yet moonstruck.

+Met *Loretta*, a radiant soul who held the soft air of *lovingkindness* around her.
+Her affectionate ways made me believe in the power of goodness and compassion in this world.
+Speaking to her felt like I was *boosting* my core understanding of mankind– it felt like I was *harpooned* to the very essence of existence.
+The day ended on a fascinating note with precious *Mamura*, my canine buddy, greeting me with warm licks and taking me on a playful chase.

 ## 10/4/2023

 As I sat on the porch of my *Laben* *coastal* cottage, the smell of the salty sea and cries of gulls filled the air, the late afternoon sun casting long shadows over the popularized local landmark, *Bourke* *orchard*.
 Surprisingly, the peace left me *insufficiently* satisfied; the air felt too still as though flirting *jauntily* with a sadistic whim - ponderably the *dangest* thing.
 The *disinterestedness* in my own thoughts startled me.
 As if striving to bring in some equilibrium, I ended up scouring the surroundings, eyes *skimming* over the line of *Wympel* flags *raking* in the breeze.
 Meanwhile, a *Bosnian* family living next door started their evening prayers, the mellow sound of *azan* trudging through my hazy thoughts, attesting to the worldly rhythm.
 Underneath the comforting hymn, the audible *patter* of their children at play and the smell of dinner cooking lulled me further into introspective solitude.
 Earlier in the day, *pared* fruit from my land *allotments* were *drilled* and strung together, a traditional act seemingly significant before the annual town feast, had left me unexpectedly *fuming*.
 It’s enigmatically fascinating how reflective one can get while sitting with simmering emotions.